 In a perfect world, the Chargers could have been preparing for this moment.
 The 26-year-old Gordon is the franchise’s best running back since LaDainian Tomlinson, and he is the perfect complement to quarterback Philip Rivers.

-In 2018 alone, Gordon rushed for 885 yards with 10 rushing touchdowns while also catching 50 passes for 490 receiving yards and another four scores in 12 games.
+Last year alone, Gordon rushed for 885 yards with 10 rushing touchdowns while also catching 50 passes for 490 receiving yards and another four scores in 12 games.
 Gordon missed some time late last season with an MCL injury.